This guide will help you decide what to do when you’re considering a complaint that involves another procedure or review.

 Making the referral

-• You must also let them know where to get independent advice (see guide on Independent Advice and Advocacy), or how to contact the regulator themselves if they want to.
+- You must also let them know where to get independent advice (see guide on Independent advice and support services), or how to contact the regulator themselves if they want to.